alk-jdemagalhaes/workshop-test/src/exercises/ex03/readme.md

 - Just like `mockProvider`, we slot `mockProvider` alongside our component.
 - Render it just like normal.
 We got `location` and all router functions populated !
+- If you have some weird problems with `mockRouter`, try to wrap your component inside a `<Route />` component.
+This will ensure your component matches perfectly what should be in the stack.

 ## Mocking large components